 The specification should not be written so that the network determines what configuration it can use for a UE implicitly by the reported UE capabilities.
 Instead, the gNB should always configure the UE explicitly by DL RRC signalling, respecting the reported capabilities.

 A problematic case in Rel-15 was the UL/DL MIMO layers, which resulted in a late-stage introduction of explicit MIMO signalling support by RAN2 (maxLayersMIMO-Indication).
-In Rel-16, this is basically not feasible since a legacy gNB of course will not behave according to Rel-16 UE capabilities.

-6 Use of “Optional” vs. “Mandatory with capability signaling”

-In both cases, the UE shall set the capability bit if it has successfully performed IODT and a gNB will use the features only if the capability bits are set.
-Hence, for a gNB these two cases are identical.
-While being technically equivalent, ‘mandatory with capability signalling’ expresses a higher degree of urgency to implement and test the associated feature than ‘optional’.

-7 Avoid Mandatory (without capability signalling) features in Rel-16

-Any functionality in Rel-16 defined as Mandatory (without capability signalling) basically means that a UE that sets the AccessStratumRelease in the UE capabilities to “Rel-16” must implement all such features.
-It also means that a UE cannot implement any other Rel-16 feature before having successfully IODTed the mandatory features and may not even be possible to upgrade UEs to Rel-16.
+7

 8 UE capabilities defined in specifications must be self-contained

-All implementation of 3GPP products should be based on specifications and not on TDocs or Technical Reports.
-Hence, any “features” specified in 3GPP must be fully described in specifications.
+RAN2 would also like to point out that once the “snapshot” of defined Rel-16 capabilities have been captured in RAN2 TR 38.822, RAN2 does not plan to update this TR.
+Discussions (on any WG capabilities) should be based on the actual specification text.
 RAN2 will document the capabilities in TS 3x.306, preferably with references to RAN1/RAN4 specifications and to corresponding RRC configurations (fields and information elements).

-RAN2 understands that RAN1 uses the “feature IDs”, since they are useful during the initial stage of discussions.
+RAN2 understands that RAN1 uses the “feature IDs”, since they are the only available definitions during the initial stage of discussions.
 RAN2 would like to request that once the RRC signalling is in place and can be mapped to each “feature ID”, the actual field names used in the signalling are also utilized in the RAN1/RAN4 capability discussions (to avoid inter-WG confusion e.g. in LSs).
-RAN2 would also like to point out that after the “snapshot” of defined Rel-16 capabilities have been captured in RAN2 TR 38.822, RAN2 does not plan not to update this TR.
-Discussions (on any WG capabilities) should be based on the actual specification text.

 2. Actions: